melt7777/admintools/1and1/commands.md

 http://help.1and1.com/servers-c37684/dedicated-server-windows-c39510/rescue-and-recovery-c76208/access-your-windows-server-via-the-serial-console-a627375.html
 http://help.1and1.com/servers-c37684/dedicated-server-windows-c39510/rescue-and-recovery-c76208/use-the-serial-console-with-a-windows-server-a627376.html

-How to disable the Windows Firewall from Serial Console on a Windows Dedicated Server:
+Here is an example of how to disable the Windows Firewall from Serial Console on a Windows Dedicated Server:

+(Once connected to the Serial Console):

 ```
 SAC>cmd
 The Command Prompt session was successfully launched.